 If you watched my Stress Free Christmas Video Series (click here to view) you know that I like to use a folder to stay organized during the holidays.
-The folder is used for the current’s years items such as the children’s wish lists, my master gift list (print one here), address list for Christmas cards, Christmas stamps, receipts, etc.
+The folder is used for the current’s years items such as the children’s wish lists, my master gift list (from the Happy Holidays Planner), address list for Christmas cards, Christmas stamps, receipts, etc.

-During the week after Christmas I remove the children’s wish lists and anything else particular to this year (such as receipts) and move them to my Holiday Planner (click here to read more and print your own).
+During the week after Christmas I remove the children’s wish lists and anything else particular to this year (such as receipts) and move them to my Holiday Planning Binder.
 I leave the Master Gift List and address list in the folder for next year.

 I also take a look through the binder and remove anything that is no longer relevant.